-Data relating to Student Outcomes is based on SFC's Sector PI information published in May 2023.
-For calculation of outcomes data, some course types and modes of study are excluded and some of the analysis has only been conducted on a proportion of the student population, e.g. Age and Gender, only courses lasting over 160 hours and leading to a recognised qualification are included and for Ethnic Minority and Disability Performance Indicators, only courses leading to a recognised qualification are included.
+Data relating to Student Outcomes is based on SFC's Sector PI information published in May 2024.
+For calculation of outcomes data, some course types and modes of study are excluded and some of the analysis has only been conducted on a proportion of the student population, e.g. Age and Gender.
+Only courses lasting over 160 hours and leading to a recognised qualification are included and for Ethnic Minority and Disability Performance Indicators.